Storyville, New Orleans

 Storyville was the red-light district of New Orleans, Louisiana, from 1897 to 1917.
 It was established by municipal ordinance under the New Orleans City Council, to regulate prostitution.
 Sidney Story, a city alderman, wrote guidelines and legislation to control prostitution within the city.
 The ordinance designated an area of the city in which prostitution, although still nominally illegal, was tolerated or regulated.
 The area was originally referred to as "The District", but its nickname, "Storyville", soon caught on, much to the chagrin of Alderman Story.
 It was bound by the streets of North Robertson, Iberville, Basin, and St. Louis Streets.
 It was located by a train station, making it a popular destination for travelers throughout the city, and became a centralized attraction in the heart of New Orleans.
-Only a few of its remnants are now visible.
+Only a few of its remnants remain visible.
 The neighborhood lies in Faubourg Tremé and the majority of the land was repurposed for public housing.
-It is well known for being the home of jazz musicians, most notably Louis Armstrong as a minor.
+It is well known for being the home of jazz musicians, especially Louis Armstrong as a minor.